 How To Land A Job In Tech

-Tech is the fastest growing industry and a great one to work in.
-But where to start?
+Tech is the fastest growing industry and a fantastic one to work in.
+But where to begin?

 If you’re a pre-entry or high school student interested in eventually entering tech, why wait?
 Though going into the tech industry before you’re even at university can be a challenging feat, it is equally rewarding.
 In an age where every job requires experience, it is extremely valuable to have something to show for before you’ve even fully entered the workforce as an adult.

 In the summer of 2016, I interned at a New York-based tech accelerator running social media at conferences.
 I now have another internship for a developing payment platform app and am a writer for She Can Code- this has all been before my sixteenth birthday.
 From talking to family members and mentors, as well as picking up a few things myself, here are the things I have learned along the way throughout the process of becoming a teen in tech:

 Learning how to form your first CV and what goes into writing an infinite amount of cover letters is your first basic step in practically any type of job search.
 Tech is an irruptive, nuanced field, and chances are your future employer isn’t looking for cut-and-dry employees.
 Don’t be afraid to incorporate a little bit of spunk into your applications, and give yourself the chance to stand out.